llvm/llvm-blog-www/content/posts/2024-12-04-improve-clang-doc.md

   <img src="/img/clang-doc-concurrency.png"><br/>
 </div>

-We notice a pretty dramatic dropoff as more and more threads are utilize from the original tool which ran in 6 hours down to 13 minutes at 64 threads.
+We notice a pretty dramatic dropoff as more and more threads are utilize, the original time t 6 hours was cut down to 13 minutes at 64 threads.
 Considering the previous versions of the tool could not use the higher thread count without crashing (even on a machine with 180GB of ram), the performance gains are even more dramatic.

 ### Added Template Mustache HTML Backend